Ali Gabr

-Ali Gabr Gabr Mossad (عَلِيّ جَبْر جَبْر مُسْعَد; born 10 January 1989) is an Egyptian professional footballer who plays for Egyptian Premier League side Pyramids and the Egyptian national team as a centre-back.
+Ali Gabr Gabr Mossad (عَلِيّ جَبْر جَبْر مُسْعَد; born 10 January 1989) is an Egyptian professional footballer who plays for the Egyptian national team as a centre-back.

 Club career

 Zamalek SC

 Gabr signed for Zamalek in June 2014.
 His performances resulted in his selection for the Egyptian national team.
 Zamalek won the Egyptian Premier league 2014–15.

 West Bromwich Albion

 On 29 January 2018, Gabr joined West Bromwich Albion on a six-month loan deal worth €500,000 with a €2.5 million option to buy at the end of the season with Zamalek retaining a 10% sell-on clause.

 Pyramids

 On 10 July 2018, Gabr joined Pyramids after West Bromwich turned down the option to sign the defender on a permanent deal.

 International career

 He was called up for the national team under Shawky Gharib on 4 June 2014 in a friendly game against Jamaica.

 In May 2018, Gabr was named in Egypt's squad for the 2018 World Cup in Russia.